 I’ve never been content to simply use equipment as-is.
 My first Ender 3 Pro became a testbed for modifications and improvements, including designing and creating an entirely new direct drive hot-end.
 This upgrade significantly increased both the speed and quality of my prints.
 I currently use Fusion primarily for CAD work but have also gained experience with Spinfire and Autodesk Inventor, with plans to expand into Solidworks and Powershell.

-I’ve since acquired four 3D printers total.
-While my first two have become somewhat obsolete with technological advances, I have plans to use my newest Elegoo Centauri Carbon to help me design and build a completely custom 3D printer from scratch, reusing as many parts from my older machines as possible.
+I’ve since acquired four 3D printers total and have just got my first ever CNC.
+While my first two have become somewhat obsolete with technological advances, I have plans to use my newest Bambu P2S to help me design and build a completely custom miniature injection moulding machine from scratch, reusing as many parts from my older machines as possible.

 Although I only began 3D printing at 15, my fascination with building and creating things goes back much further.
 I’ve been told that as a child, I would take apart anything I could get my hands on and then reassemble it, often with some sort of improvement added.
 This natural curiosity about how things work and how they can be made better has been a constant throughout my life and directly informs my approach to design and engineering today.